-Condition Description Socio-economic factors Factors that influence the likelihood of fires being lit for cooking purposes and to dispose of rubbish in backyards, e.g. absentee owners and lifestyle blocks burning during holiday season.
-Expectations of the public to be able to light certain types of fires, e.g. cultural cooking fires.
-Time of year Time of year, e.g. land clearing forestry, land clearing hill and high country, late winter to spring.
-Public knowledge - awareness of the risks The expected public awareness of risks may be low, e.g. a large influx of visitors during summer holiday periods who may reasonably be expected to have little understanding of the risks of lighting fires in an area.
-Proximity to property or The closeness of property or other valuables to fire, for example: other values life values, e.g. size of land parcels in an urban area distance from commercial forestry.
+Condition Description life values, e.g. size of land parcels in an urban area distance from commercial forestry.
 Ability to respond effectively Factors that contribute to our ability to respond to an out of control fire include: availability of response resources, i.e. people and equipment isolation accessibility issues availability of water supplies.
 Impacts from natural hazards Natural hazards impacts are likely to influence resource availability and the likelihood of fires.
 People The presence of people increases the risk of fire.
 Impact of other events that increase the risk of the outbreak or spread of fire Events that increase the risk of potential fire, e.g. the rupture of an oil pipeline.

-Fire and Emergency uses fire seasons to:
+Fire seasons are used to: